Why Film in France?

 Film Permits in France

-France has a clear, well‑established permit framework.
-Our fixers handle city, regional, and national permissions to keep your production moving.
+France has a clear, well-established permit framework.
+We handle city, regional, and national permissions so your production stays on track, including approvals from site managers for parks, gardens, and museums.

 Standard Permits (1-2 weeks)

-For small crews with handheld equipment filming in public spaces.
-Includes basic liability insurance requirements.
+Small crews with handheld gear in public spaces.

 Location Permits (2-3 weeks)